$10 Advance | $15 Door | 8pm Doors Open | 8:30pm Music | 10pm BRM Weekly Raga Jam

 An evening of vocal style Hindustani music performed on cello in the rare Gayaki Ang style of violin playing.

 Jake Charkey started playing the violin at the age of 6.
 After a year of suffering the scratchy cacophony of beginning violin, his father mercifully gave him a cello to try, and he took it up like an old friend.
-Jake completed his conservatory training at the Shepherd School of Music in Houston, TX.
-Seeking to broaden his musical skills and vocabulary, he began to take an interest in Hindustani music.
-His studies began in Toronto with the sarangi player, Aruna Narayan, who urged him to adapt the music to cello rather than learn an Indian instrument.
+Jake studied cello in the Western Classical tradition under Paul Cohen, Leopold Teraspulsky, and finally with Norman Fischer at the Shepherd School of music at Rice University in Houston, TX.
+Seeking to broaden his musical skills and vocabulary after conservatory training, he took an interest in Hindustani music.
+His studies began in Toronto with the sarangi player, Aruna Narayan, who urged him to adapt Hindustani music to cello rather than learn an Indian instrument.
 He continued in Los Angeles where he took up intensive training with Jagan Ramamoorthy, a senior disciple of the violin virtuoso Padmabushan Dr. N. Rajam.
-In L.A. he completed his M.F.A. at CalArts in Hindustani music under the guidance of Aashish Khan and Swapan Chaudury.
-During his time at school, he stretched himself musically, learning from avante-garde jazz innovators like Vinny Golia, Adam Rudolf, and Wadada Leo Smith as well as playing bass and cello with L.A. reggae and hip-hop bands.
+He completed his M.F.A. at CalArts in Hindustani music under the guidance of Aashish Khan and Swapan Chaudury and with additional guidance on cello and contemporary techniques from Erika Duke-Kirkpatrick.
+While at Cal-Arts he also incorporated other modalities of improvisation into his playing with Vinny Golia, Wadada Leo Smith, and Charlie Haden.

 **Special announcement for Musicians!** BRM cordially invites you to join us in the ongoing effort to cultivate a home for intercultural musical dialogue.
 We are happy to offer FREE ENTRY TO MUSICIANS AFTER 10 PM WHO COME WITH THEIR INSTRUMENTS AND ARE READY TO PLAY!
 Please come out and engage with one of NYC's most vibrant and diverse communities of improvising musicians hailing from all over the music world!